yrashish/Dockerizing-a-Spring-Boot-Application/README.md

 * Pulling the Docker image from the container registry
 * Running the Docker container as a Spring Boot application

-## Creating CI/CD using Semaphore for the Spring Boot Application
+## Creating CI/CD flow with Semaphore for the Spring Boot Application

 * Configuring and Running Sempaphore pipeline for Spring Boot Applicaiton